Alongil/Countries-Api/README.md

 find_place.php: gets the information from the ajax call in index.php (will be described in the front end paragraph), calling the relevant function in functions.php and sending the response back to index.php, if it gets an error as a response, it sends the type of error back to index.php.

 Front end:
-ןndex.php file: in charge of handling the users inputs (front end validations of user queries), sending the values to the server using ajax and handling the response that comes back, depending on the response (error/type of error/not error) it chooses the relevant information to show to the user.
+index.php file: in charge of handling the users inputs (front end validations of user queries), sending the values to the server using ajax and handling the response that comes back, depending on the response (error/type of error/not error) it chooses the relevant information to show to the user.

 style.css file: design.